ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 8 of August: Final presenatation.
 20 of August: Final presenatation for the graduation.
 26 of August: Final version thesis submission - be careful about the submission it would be end at the noon.

+## 01.05.25

+Working on opening an account for conference paper submission.
+Need to ensure all requirements are met and documentation is prepared properly.

+## 02.05.25

+Reviewing and finalizing the paper for the last round of feedback from sensei.
+Double-checking all references, figures, and ensuring consistency in terminology throughout the paper.

+## 03.05.25

+Preparing documentation for the upcoming deadlines:
+- June 16th: Consent paper submission for graduation
+- June 18th: Thesis title submission
+- July 25th: Preliminary thesis submission
+- August 8th: Final presentation
+- August 20th: Final presentation for graduation
+- August 26th (noon): Final version thesis submission

+## 04.05.25

+Working on aligning the thesis title with the content to ensure there's no mismatch, as this is crucial for thesis acceptance.
+Making sure the title accurately reflects the research focus on multi-agent communication and LLM-based autonomous vehicle decision-making.

+## 05.05.25

+Creating a detailed timeline and checklist for all upcoming submissions and presentations:
+- Organizing research materials
+- Planning presentation structure
+- Reviewing all experimental results and consistency checks
+- Preparing necessary documentation for conference submission

+## 07.05.25